 AMP needed a new strategy in a customer-centric digital world.

 As Lead Designer I was tasked with rethinking and re-inventing retirement.
-The project was a key strategic piece in redefining a customer centric approach that will help people prepare for the future by being in control of their finances today.
+The project was a key strategic piece in redefining a customer centric approach that will help people prepare for their future by being in control of their finances today.

 Participatory and Co-Design Workshops